skywalker2017/programming-summary/README.md

 #### how to retrieve the revert error message

 reverted error message is encoded in abi, the first 4-byte indicate the error selector, the following 32 bytes indicate the start offset the error message represented in bytes.
 The next 32 bytes is the length of the msg, so you can use the following assembly code to retrieve the error message
+// todo this code is not efficient enouge, try another one
 ```
 bytes memory revertReason;
  assembly {